danwale/SolarUseOptimiser/README.md

 ## Configuration

-**Note:** You only need to include the GROWATT or HUAWEI sections if you have set the Routing.DataSource as Growatt or Huawei respectively.
+**Note:** You only need to include the GROWATT, HUAWEI or IoTaWatt sections if you have set the Routing.DataSource as Growatt or Huawei or IoTaWatt respectively.

 Sample **docker-compose.yml**: